The goals of international field education are:

 To apply for international field education:

-- Fill out an International Field Education application and bring it in person to our office by the posted deadline to secure an interview time.
+- Fill out an International Field Education application and submit it online.
+You will need to make an appointmen an interview before you can submit your application.

 - Be prepared and prompt for your interview.